mweel1/usa_high_level/ecs-gov/index.md

 - A serial killer on the loose in an area
 - A lost dog
 - Active shooter at school
-- Emergency vehicles could will emit its location and send messages to turn down the car radio and alert to pay attention for siren noises.
+- Emergency vehicles would emit its location and send messages to turn down the car radio and alert to pay attention for siren noises as it drives down the street.

 ### Message Requirements